-You will already have the links from GoToWebinar but the system will generally send out another one an hour before the start time.
-The webinar will normally start at 10.30 am but I will need you to be there and log in well in advance of this.
-Say about 10.15 am.
+You will already have the links from Big Marker but the system will generally send out another one an hour before the start time.
+I will need you to log in early – not later than 15 minutes before the talk is due to start.

 We can then run through the things you are going to talk about and make sure everything is working properly.

-Before the broadcast starts the attendees will start to log in but will not be able to hear us until I start the broadcast.
+Before the broadcast starts the attendees will start to log in but will be held in a waiting area and will not be able to hear us until the broadcast starts at the appointed time.
 Although we will be able to talk to each other.

-At 10.30 am I will start the broadcast and introduce you.
+When the broadcast starts I will introduce you.
 I will also explain to the listeners how they can ask questions, and occasionally we may do a quick poll, but I will normally then leave it to you to do your prepared talk.